DickinsonCollege/FarmData2/farmdata2/farmdata2_modules/fd2_school/README.md

      - `title`: This defines the name of the sub-tab that appears in the _FD2 School_ tab.
 Replace `XYZ` with the text you want to appear as the sub-tab title (e.g. `HTML` for the first activity).
      - `page arguments`: This is the name of the directory that contains the `.html` file that provides the content for the sub-tab.
 Replace `xyz` with the name of the directory that contains the `xyz.html` file that contains the code for your new sub-tab.
 The `xyz` part of the directory name (`xyz`) and the start of the filename (`xyz.html`) must match.
 The filename must end with (`.html`).
      - `weight`: The weight controls the placement of the sub-tabs with respect to the others that appear.
 Sub-tabs with lower weights appear further left and those with higher weights appear further right.
-1. Create the directory that you named in the `page arguments` above to hold your subtab code.
+1. Change into the directory that you created and named in the `page arguments` above to hold your subtab code.
 1. Create the `.html` file inside the directory you just created.
 1. Insert some _dummy code_ into the `.html` file for now just to get the sub-tab up and visible.
 For example:
    ```html